 In a recent personal injury case in another state, a jury awarded $7 billion (yes, that is with a “b”) in punitive damages to the family of a lady who was murdered by her cable repairman.
 This award was on top of $375 million in actual compensatory damages for the personal injury case.

-Could something like this happen in a Maryland personal injury case?
-What would it take to make a claim for punitive damages in a lawsuit in Maryland?
+Could something like this happen in a Waldorf, Maryland personal injury case?
+What would it take to make a claim for punitive damages in a lawsuit in Maryland, especially in our Southern Maryland courts in Charles County or St. Mary’s County?

 The award was against the cable company for a long list of negligent failures (see below).
 The biggest part of the award – the part that made this newsworthy and raised some eyebrows in the legal field – was the punitive damages award.

-In personal injury cases, compensatory damages are directly related to the accident.
+In personal injury cases that happen in Waldorf, Maryland, compensatory damages are directly related to the accident.
 They are designed to compensate the victim of the accident for the real damages they suffered.
 Punitive damages are strictly designed to punish the conduct of the Defendant, and to deter future conduct of the same sort.
 They do not relate to the actual damages suffered by the Plaintiff.

 The Case Details